ibm-cloud-docs/schematics/allowips.md

 # Opening required IP addresses for {{site.data.keyword.bpfull_notm}} in your firewall
 {: #allowed-ipaddresses}

-If you set up a custom firewall and want to access and manage {{site.ibm.keyword.cloud_notm}} services with {{site.ibm.keyword.bpshort}}, you need to open up the following IP addresses and CIDR ranges in your firewall.
+If you set up a custom firewall and want to access and manage {{site.data.keyword.cloud_notm}} services with {{site.data.keyword.bpfull_notm}}, you need to open up the following IP addresses and CIDR ranges in your firewall.
 {: shortdesc}

 | Region | Zone | Public IP addresses | Private IP addresses |